 The best time to transplant is March or April, which is also the best time to consider grooming the plant.

 Maintenance and Grooming

-The plant can be groomed to keep it small and bushy.
+Pruning will keep the plant small and bushy.
 Never trim the plant during the winter.

 Wait until early spring so the new shoots can start growing quickly and filling in the trimmed areas.

 Propagation Of Chenille Acalyphas

 Propagating the plant from stem cuttings.